bakerlisa/bakerlisa/README.md

 I reeeeally want magic🪄 to be real.
 Sometimes I try to move things with my mind...just in case.
 Since coding is "magic" to un-coders, it was an obvious career choice!

 Since the dawn of time, technology has been around to make mundane tasks easier.
 Work smarter not harder! #LifeMoto This moto combined with my love of code led me to machine learning.
 The idea that machines can compute data faster then I can blink it astounding.
-I want to better the world with code.
+I want to explore the mysteries of the world  through machine learning.

 <p>PERSONAL HIGHLIGHTS:</p>